How to have a quality annual review conversation

 Discuss learning needs to achieve the above objectives and expectations set.

-5. Agree any other support and when and how to review progress
+5. Agree any other support and how and when to review progress

-We recommend you and your manager checking in at several points during the year to review progress.
+We recommend you both check in at several points during the year to review progress.

 This provides an opportunity to adapt objectives and discuss changing priorities.